d2l-ai/d2l-en/chapter_natural-language-processing/word2vec-gluon.md

 # Implementation of Word2vec
+:label:`chapter_word2vec_gluon`

 This section is a practice exercise for the two previous sections.
+We use the skip-gram model from
+:numref:`chapter_word2vec`
+and
+negative sampling from
+:numref:`chapter_approx_train`
-We use the skip-gram model from the ["Word Embedding (word2vec)”](word2vec.md) section and negative sampling from the ["Approximate Training" ](approx-training.md) section as examples to introduce the implementation of word embedding model training on a corpus.
+as examples to introduce the implementation of word embedding model training on a corpus.
 We will also introduce some implementation tricks, such as subsampling and mask variables.

 First, import the packages and modules required for the experiment.